Rami-ML/License_Plate_Detection/README.txt

 Installation
 *Make sure to install the requirements with pip install -r requirements.txt .
-Note : Tenseflow needs a 64 bit version of python
+Note : TensorFlow needs a 64 bit version of python (OpenCV requirement)

 Features / description :
-*The programm enables the user to make detection on a wished mp4 video and creates a mp4 file in src/stabilisierung back
+*The programm enables the user to make detection on a wished mp4 video and creates a mp4 file in src/stabilization back

 Usage and programm start :